AT&T WirelessSM

 Do I need to remove International Day Pass after my trip ends?

 You don't need to remove International Day Pass when you come home.
-It’ll stay inactive on your plan, and you won't be charged while you're in the U.S. You'll be ready to use your phone on your next trip abroad, as long as the destination is one of the 210+ supported destinations.
-You won't be charged for International Day Pass again until then.
+It’ll stay on your line, but you won't be charged while you're in the U.S. You'll be ready to use your phone on your next trip to one of the 210+ supported destinations.
+You won't be charged for International Day Pass until then.

-What do I do if I have a service issue when I’m traveling abroad?
+What do I do if I have a service issue while traveling abroad?

 Most international service issues can be fixed by turning your phone off and on.
-If you’re having trouble using data, check that Data Roaming feature is turned on.
-You can see this in your device Settings.
+If you’re having trouble using data, check that the data roaming feature is on.
+You can see this in your device settings.
 If you’re still having problems, call AT&T international customer care at +1.314.925.6925.
 This is a free call from your AT&T cell phone.

-The AT&T International Day Pass is a great deal, but you should consider the daily fee and whether it fits your phone usage plans.
-If you plan to stay in one of the 210+ covered destinations for a long time, the $12 daily fee can add up.
-Even though this fee is capped, and you aren’t billed after ten daily fees per line per bill, this still may not be ideal if you plan on staying abroad for a lengthy time.
+AT&T International Day Pass is a great deal if you’re traveling to one of the 210+ included destinations.
+You should consider the daily fee and whether it fits your phone usage plans and number of people traveling.
+If you plan to stay in one of the 210+ covered destinations for a long time, the $12 daily fee can add up, but it’s almost always a lower cost than pay-per-use charges.

 Can I use my AT&T cell phone for free in Canada?